koken/koken-google-analytics/metadata/description.md

-Automatically generates and inserts [Google Analytics](http://www.google.com/analytics/) tracking code into your published site.
+Inserts [Google Analytics](http://www.google.com/analytics/) tracking code into your Koken site to track page views and other data.
+Also includes an Anonymize IP option for countries where IP address acquisition isn't allowed.
 Compatible with any Koken theme.